 For example, a 4-day park ticket might seem like the way to go for a 7-day vacation.
 But that’s not necessarily true.
 Consider getting a 3-day ticket instead.
 It might not seem like what you initially wanted, but when you look at a possible plan for a 3-day ticket purchase for a 7-day ticket, it might just be more appropriate and save you some great money.

-Note: If for some reason you haven’t planned by now when to go, check out the Walt Disney World crowd calendar.
+Note: If, for some reason, you haven’t planned when to go by now, check out the Walt Disney World crowd calendar.
 The less crowded days and times of year will generally mean tickets are cheaper!

 Here’s an agenda with only a 3-day ticket involved: